Replacement Windows Designed to Provide a Lifetime of Performance for Homes in the Greater Charlotte Area

 FAQs about TruGuard Window Replacement

-- What are windows made of?
 The easy answer is glass plus a framework of wood, vinyl or composite materials.
 However, the window industry has many options available to suit any home and lifestyle.
 Window frames today are offered in vinyl or vinyl-clas (for low maintenance), all wood, aluminum-clad or composites.
 There are also many types of glazing options available to make windows more energy efficient.

-- What do U-factor and R-value mean?
 The U-factor represents the amount of heat that escapes through a wall, window, roof or other surfaces.
 The lower the U-factor, the more energy efficient a material is.
 R-values are the direct opposite.
 This measures an object’s resistance to heat flow.
 The higher a material’s R-value, the lower its U-factor and the less energy it will lose.
 An R-value depends on the number of layers of glass in a window, what type of gas is between those layers and whether one or more of those layers of glazing have been treated with a Low-E coating.

-- What does “Low-E” stand for?
 Low-E is an invisible, microscopic layer of silver coating added to glass for greater energy efficiency and increased comfort.
 Low-E stands for “low emissivity,” which is the action of reflecting light passing through glass.
 By reflecting part of the light spectrum (the part that transmits heat), we reduce a window’s U-factor and increase its R-value.

-- What is an impact-resistant glass window?
 Impact-resistant glass has strongly laminated glass interlayers.
 When combined with an exceptionally strong window frame, this type of window provides homeowners with greater security and protection from storms, flying debris and even the occasional stray golf ball.
 When struck by something hard and forceful, like a tree branch or softball, the glass resists shattering.
 In the rare event that an object impacts the glass, the pane may shatter, but it remains held within the frame.
 This greatly reduces the risk of flying glass, water or debris penetrating into the home.